-CS 11 0 Computer Concepts CS elective or department-approved CS 14 10 Introduction to Programming CA elective Intermediate languages [†] 6-7 TOTAL CREDIT HOURS 18-2 Advanced language‡3-4
+CS 110 Computer Concepts

+CS 140 Introduction to Programming

+Intermediate languages [†] 6-7

+Advanced language [‡]

-- May be replaced by another CS course with department consent. - [†] Select two courses from CS 103, CS 213, CS 215, CS 226, or other department-approved language. - ‡ The advanced language must correspond to one of the intermediate languages chosen.
+May be replaced by another CS course with department consent.

+- + Select two courses from CS 103, CS 213, CS 215, CS 226, or other department-approved language. - ‡ The advanced language must correspond to one of the intermediate languages chosen.